meltjl/RL-Trading/README.md

 learning and evaluation.
 The idea is to train an agent to learn to execute an order by acting on a suitable strategy that maximizes profit.

-In this project, we adapted the codes from <a href='https://www.groundai.com/project/practical-deep-reinforcement-learning-approach-for-stock-trading/'>Xiong et al (2018)</a> but applied the <a href:'https://arxiv.org/abs/1707.06347'>Proximal Policy Optimization Algorithmm Schulman et al (2017)</a>.
+In this project, we adapted the <a href='https://github.com/hust512/DQN-DDPG_Stock_Trading'>codes</a> from <a href='https://arxiv.org/abs/1811.07522v1'>Practical Deep Reinforcement Learning Approach for Stock Trading, Xiong et al (2018)</a> but applied the <a href='https://arxiv.org/abs/1707.06347'>Proximal Policy Optimization Algorithmm, Schulman et al (2017)</a>.
 The model achieved an annual return of 34.06%.
 We also found that adding technical indicators altered the agent’s trading activities significantly.

 # Results